tlevine/occupar/readme.md

 current activists more stressful.

 ## The research team
 The research team was initially composed of twelve individuals, including four CUNY undergraduate students, seven CUNY graduate students, and one alumnus.
 Most individuals on the research team had previous experience as student activists addressing issues at CUNY schools.
 The group met consistently from February, 2012 to May, 2012 in order to develop a survey designed to find the supports and barriers to student activism on CUNY campuses.
 During this time, one undergraduate student and one graduate student dropped out of the study.
 The research team had ten members when the survey was finalized.
+Tom joined this team at the OccupyData hacakathon on March 1 to assist in the present analysis.